OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - The ideal number of concurrent tasks is 10-15 for every 2 cores / 4 GB of RAM.
 - It is much more performant when the Octopus Deploy service and SQL Server are separated.
 - The less latency between SQL Server and Octopus Deploy, the better.
-- It is trivial to add additional high availability nodes once the initial configuration is done.
+- Configuring high availability mode provides multiple benefits, the most important being the removal of a single point of failure.
+Plus, it is trivial to add additional high availability nodes once the initial configuration is done.
-- Configuring high availability mode provides additional benefits, including moving items stored on an internal hard drive to shared storage, making Octopus much more resilient.

 ## Calculating Concurrent Deployments